dddddjent/Nvim-configuration/README.md

    - add the configuration in whichkey(<leader>dR) and dap-config (for start up)

 6. Tips

    - _clangd:_ <br/>
      `clang-format -style=webkit -dump-config > .clang-format`

 7. Python:
    Maybe stubs need to be installed manually in Lazy

+8. Rust:
+   It seems like `rust-src` is necessary for rust-analyzer to work properly